nlesc-dirac/pytorch/README.md

 # LBFGS optimizer
-An improved LBFGS optimizer for PyTorch is provided with the code.
+An improved LBFGS (and LBFGS-B) optimizer for PyTorch is provided with the code.
 Further details are given [in this paper](https://ieeexplore.ieee.org/document/8755567).
 Also see [this introduction](http://sagecal.sourceforge.net/pytorch/index.html).

 Examples of use: